High school students can use ANY or ALL of the methods below to attain college units.

 If you need a Progress Report please fill out Progress Report Request form and submit to your instructor.
-This form can be found on the left hand side of the screen under the Important Document tab..
+This form can be found under Important Documents on this page.

 How can I get my college transcript?

 You can print out your unofficial transcript on InsidePC.
-For your official transcript you can request your transcript online through the TranscriptsPlus link to the left.
+For your official transcript you can request your transcript online through the TranscriptsPlus.
 If you are uncomfortable requesting your official transcript online you can submit a Transcript Request form to Admissions & Records.
-This form is located on the left hand side of the screen under Important Documents.
+This form can be found under Important Documents on this page.

 I don't want to take a course that I am registered for, what should I do?